-It is an honor to serve as your Chief of Police and to work alongside the dedicated police officers and civilians of the Beaumont Police Department.
+I am honored to serve and work alongside the dedicated police officers and civilians of the Beaumont Police Department.
 Know that we stand ready to answer the call to serve and will continue providing premiere law enforcement services 24 hours, seven days a week, year round.

 James P. Singletary